 A respiratory centre can provide this type of care and offer admission.

-- The claim form for a contribution towards the electricity costs for artificial respiration at your home can be viewed and downloaded at www.hollandzorg.com/forms.
+- The Electricity costs for artificial respiration at your home claim form can be viewed and downloaded at www.hollandzorg.com/forms.

 Yes, from a general practitioner, medical specialist or clinical technologist.